gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

 Updated all module versions to the latest.
 Most of these were backwards compatible changes, except for the EKS / Helm updates, as we have switched to Helm provider v2.
 Refer to the Migration Guide down below for details.

 Most modules solely require a version number bump.
-The one exception is that if you're using EKS and Helm, Helm provider version 2 has come out, and some minor code changes are required to use it.
+The one exception is that if you&apos;re using EKS and Helm, Helm provider version 2 has come out, and some minor code changes are required to use it.
 See the [`terraform-aws-eks` v0.32.0 release notes](https://github.com/gruntwork-io/terraform-aws-eks/releases/tag/v0.32.0) for instructions.

 * https://github.com/gruntwork-io/infrastructure-modules-multi-account-acme/pull/51